autumntrail/term-deposit-subscription/README.md

 ![Calibration Plot - XGBoost](images/calibration_plot_xgb.png)

 To ensure transparency and help users understand the limitations and biases in both the data and the model, we have included a datasheet and a model card in this project.
-These documents provide detailed insights into the dataset, model behavior, and potential risks.
+These documents provide detailed insights into the dataset, model behaviour, and potential risks.
 For more information, please refer to the [datasheet](data_sheet.md) and [model card](model_card.md) included in the project.

 ## Results